Jira (default)

 # ✅ Created and switched to new branch 'feature/myapp-456'

-# 🤖 Running Claude with task details...
+# 🤖 Running Claude Code with task details...

-# [Claude implements the task...]
+# [Agent implements the task...]

-# ✅ Claude execution completed successfully
+# ✅ Agent execution completed successfully

 # 📝 Committing changes...